rcooper102/eval-matrix/README.md

 ### Notes

 - Questions are currently just copy and pastes of the spreadsheet.
 We need to rework `all` of them so that they have a short and concise title with a clear description on how to evaluate.
+- It is NOT responsive, it presumes your browser window will be at least 1040px wide.
+Maybe il fix this later.
+Prob not worth the effort.
 - We probably need to consolidate/prune some of these, going through this whole test takes too long.
 - This was hacked together for internal use.
 - It was only tested in chrome